ABOUT CHOCOLATE MOOSE MEDIA

 • Producer of the iconic television series George of the Jungle (distributed by DreamWorks)

-• A series of individual documentaries on Canadian children at risk
+• Co-producer of a series of individual documentaries on Canadian children at risk

 Dedicated to capacity building